 Black & Decker claims that the BDH2020FLFH takes 4 hours to recharge and has a 16-minute runtime.
 In our testing, that was pretty accurate.
 We cleaned the interior of a station wagon on one charge, with time to spare.
 One of the big upsides of having a lithium-ion battery (as opposed to NiCd) is that is maintains steady power throughout the charge cycle—the suction only starts to drop off in the last minute of battery life.

-The BDH2020FLFH has an average Amazon user rating of 4.2 stars (out of 5), based on 85 ratings.
-That includes 68 ratings of 4 stars or 5 stars.
+The BDH2020FLFH has an average Amazon user rating of 4.2 stars (out of five), based on 112 ratings.
+That includes 90 ratings of four stars or five stars.
 User T. Anderson wrote that “it’s very easy to clean out,” something that several other user reviewers noted as well.
 User Bocaboy summed it up: “I think this is an excellent little handheld vacuum cleaner.
 It seems to have enough power to clean crumbs and other minor debris off our tile floor and area carpets using the floor attachment.
-I wouldn’t recommend this as a replacement for a large, powerful vacuum cleaner, but for small jobs and quick clean-ups, it does the job.”
+I wouldn’t recommend this as a replacement for a large, powerful vacuum cleaner, but for small jobs and quick cleanups, it does the job.”
 We haven’t been able to find any expert reviews of the BDH2020FLFH yet.

-The old model has an average Amazon user rating of 4.2 stars from 190 ratings, including 155 4-star and 5-star scores.
-One Amazon user named ED said that “It is perfect for small quick jobs.
+The older version of the MAX Flex Vac has an average Amazon user rating of 4.3 stars from 420 ratings, including 344 four-star and five-star ratings.
+One Amazon user named ED said, “It is perfect for small quick jobs.
 Just grab and clean.
 We like that it can be used with either one hand for quick jobs, or two hands for more detail.
 And has enough power to be useful.”
-Another reviewer named C. MacPhail updated his review after 9 months of ownership, increasing the rating because the hose came in handy so many times.
+Another reviewer named C. MacPhail updated his review after nine months of ownership, increasing the rating because the hose came in handy so many times.
 It also has a 4.4 rating at Best Buy, from 17 reviews.

 At Tools in Action, Dan Maxey wrote that the vacuum’s 4-foot long hose was a perfect length, and added that “We got about 16 minutes of constant suction on one charge, which was plenty for the the small tasks at hand.
 Suction was constant even with an almost filled canister.
 The suction power is good for a unit of this size.”